Isabella Ludwig

-Isabella Alexa Ludwig (born 13 December 2002) is a South African soccer player who plays as a midfielder for SAFA Women's League club Mamelodi Sundowns Ladies and the South Africa women's national team.
+Isabella Alexa Ludwig (/de/; born 13 December 2002) is a South African soccer player who plays as a midfielder for SAFA Women's League club Mamelodi Sundowns and the South Africa national team.

-Ludwig is an skillful and robust midfielder and is effectively deployed in either a central or advanced attacking role.
-Renowned for her precision passing and finishing, her playing style resembles that of English Premiership football legend Frank Lampard.

 College career

-Ludwig plays for Tuks Ladies and was part of the squad that were runners-up at the 2022 Sasol League National Championship.
+Ludwig played for Tuks Ladies and was part of the squad that were runners-up at the 2022 Sasol League National Championship.

 Club career

 In April 2025 she signed with SAFA Women's League side Mamelodi Sundowns Ladies.
-She scored on debut against UCT Ladies in 2-0 win on 12 April 2025.
+She scored on debut against UCT Ladies in a 2–0 win on 12 April 2025.

 International career

 Ludwig competed for the senior women's national team at the 2024 COSAFA Women's Championship.
 She made her debut on 22 October 2024 against Namibia.
+She made her Women's Africa Cup of Nations in 2026 against Tanzania in a 2–1 loss when she came on for Noxolo Cesane in th 89th minute.